MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetenabledwakeupflags.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the media-independent wake-up events that a network adapter supports.
+Retrieves flags that specify the media-independent wake-up events that a network adapter supports.

 Syntax
 ------